Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Experiments

 \subsection{Datasets}

-We evaluate the performance of our proposed method on splits of CIFAR10, CIFAR100, CIFAR+10, CIFAR+50, and TinyImagenet.
-The difficulty level of an open set detection task is commonly measured by the \textit{openness metric} defined in~\cite{scheirer2012toward}.
+We evaluate the performance of our proposed method ZOC on splits of CIFAR10, CIFAR100, CIFAR+10, CIFAR+50, and TinyImagenet.
+The difficulty level of an OOD detection task is commonly measured by the \textit{openness metric} defined in~\cite{scheirer2012toward}.
 A task is harder when more unseen classes are presented to the model at the test time.
-Openness is defined as follows:
+Openness is defined as follows

 where $N_{train}$ is the number of seen classes, $N_{target}$ is the number of seen classes at testing and $N_{test}$ is the total number of seen and unseen classes at test.
-For \emph{CIFAR10}~\cite{Krizhevsky2009learning}\footnote{https://www.cs.toronto.edu/~kriz/cifar.html} 6 classes are used as closed set (seen) classes.
-The 4 remaining classes are used as open set (unseen) classes.
+For \emph{CIFAR10}~\cite{Krizhevsky2009learning}\footnote{https://www.cs.toronto.edu/~kriz/cifar.html} 6 classes are used as in-distribution (or seen) classes.
+The 4 remaining classes are used as OOD (unseen) classes.
 The reported score is averaged over 5 splits (Openness = $13.39\%$).
-For \emph{CIFAR+10}~\cite{Krizhevsky2009learning}\footnote{https://www.cs.toronto.edu/~kriz/cifar.html} 4 non-animal classes of CIFAR10 are used as closed set (seen) classes.
-10 animal classes are chosen from CIFAR100 as the open set (unseen) classes.
+For \emph{CIFAR+10}~\cite{Krizhevsky2009learning}\footnote{https://www.cs.toronto.edu/~kriz/cifar.html} 4 non-animal classes of CIFAR10 are used as in-distribution (or seen) classes.
+10 animal classes are chosen from CIFAR100 as the OOD (unseen) classes.
 The reported score is averaged over 5 splits (Openness = $33.33$).
-For \emph{CIFAR+50}~\cite{Krizhevsky2009learning}\footnote{https://www.cs.toronto.edu/~kriz/cifar.html} 4 non-animal classes from CIFAR10 are closed set.
-All 50 animal classes from CIFAR100 are used as the open set classes (Openness = $62.86\%$).
-For \emph{TinyImagenet.}~\cite{le2015tiny}\footnote{http://cs231n.stanford.edu/tiny-imagenet-200.zip} 20 classes are used as the closed set (seen) classes.
-The remaining 180 classes are used as open set (unseen) classes.
+For \emph{CIFAR+50}~\cite{Krizhevsky2009learning}\footnote{https://www.cs.toronto.edu/~kriz/cifar.html} 4 non-animal classes from CIFAR10 are in-distribution (or seen).
+All 50 animal classes from CIFAR100 are used as the OOD classes (Openness = $62.86\%$).
+For \emph{TinyImagenet.}~\cite{le2015tiny}\footnote{http://cs231n.stanford.edu/tiny-imagenet-200.zip} 20 classes are used as the in-distribution (or seen) classes.
+The remaining 180 classes are used as OOD (unseen) classes.
 The reported score is averaged over 5 splits (Openness = $57.35\%$).
-For \emph{CIFAR100}~\cite{Krizhevsky2009learning} \footnote{https://www.cs.toronto.edu/~kriz/cifar.html} 20 classes are used as closed set.
-The 80 remaining classes are used as open set classes.
+For \emph{CIFAR100}~\cite{Krizhevsky2009learning} \footnote{https://www.cs.toronto.edu/~kriz/cifar.html} 20 classes are used as in-distribution (or seen).
+The 80 remaining classes are used as OOD classes.
 The reported score is averaged over 5 splits.
 In each split, 20 consecutive classes are used as seen and the rest of classes used as unseen (Openness = $42.26\%$).
+The class splits that we have used are publicly available in the github repository of~\cite{miller2021class} \footnote{https://github.com/dimitymiller/cac-openset} for all datasets except for CIFAR100.
+We generated the splits for CIFAR100 as explained above.